mendix/docs/content/refguide/mindsphere/mindsphere-development-considerations.md

 ## 5 Local Testing{#localtesting}

 ### 5.1 Credentials
+To get a valid MindSphere token locally, the SSO module supports two ways, which can be choosen with the constant *CredentialsType*:
+- Application Credentials: which is the default and recommended way
+- Service Credentials: which is the backup possibility when Application Credentials are not possible

+#### 5.1.2 Application Credentials
 When you run your app locally, you will not be able to use SSO to get your credentials.
-You will be logged on as MxAdmin and will be presented with a login screen either when the app starts, or the first time that your app attempts to retrieve your access token, depending on the value of the constant *AskForAppCredsOnStartUp*.
+You will be logged on as MxAdmin and will be presented with a login screen either when the app starts, or the first time that your app attempts to retrieve your access token, depending on the value of the constant *AskFoCredentialsOnStartUp*.

 {{% image_container width="50%" %}}![](attachments/mindsphere-development-considerations/image19.png){{% /image_container %}}